Questions & Answers

 How do I know what my toll will be?

-Fares are based upon the length of your trip and the number of axles on your vehicle.
+Fares are based upon the length of your trip,

 How and when are tolls collected on the Kansas Turnpike?

 Tolls are collected upon exit of the Kansas Turnpike.
 Travelers stop to pay or use a K-TAG or compatible transponder.
-Travelers who use a gateless electronic lane without a compatible pass will receive a toll violation notice.
+Travelers who use a gateless electronic lane without a compatible pass will tolled at the violation rate.
 Learn more about K-TAG here.

 How can I get emergency service?